How do I receive services from BeConnected?

 For children and youth who are already accessing Ministry of Children and Family Development (MCFD) supports, your first step is to contact your MCFD worker for assistance with transition.

-Adults are referred to BeConnected by Community Living British Columbia (CLBC) and need to meet CLBC’s eligibility.
-More information about CLBC’s eligibility requirements and how to apply can be found here.
+Adults are referred to BeConnected by Community Living British Columbia (CLBC) and need to meet CLBC’s eligibility requirements.

 An adult has: